-For the issuance of burning permits in:
+For the issuance of burning permits for properties located in:

 That portion of Oregon Township protected by Lapeer Fire & Rescue (view map)